zcash/zcash/contrib/ci-workers/README.md

-# Zcash CI workers
+# AnimeCoin CI workers

-This folder contains the Ansible playbooks for configuring a fresh OS installation for use as a Buildbot worker in Zcash's CI.
+This folder contains the Ansible playbooks for configuring a fresh OS installation for use as a Buildbot worker in AnimeCoin's CI.

 # Criteria for Adding Workers